johnrobisoniv/stable-seas-documentation/DOCUMENTATION.md

 - Card menu
 - Cards

 # Scripts

+(Note that the codebase was more-or-less replicated for the stableseas.org/regions pages, and that Regions pages load and execute `regions.js` rather than `main.js`.
+Functions, CSS selectors, etc on the regions side of the site replace `issue-area`, `issueArea` and `ia` with `region`.)

 ## `/js/main.js`

-The `main.js` file both defines many of the variables and functions that the interactive interface relies on and executes the sequence of events that dynamically builds the interface on page load.
+The `main.js` file both defines many of the variables and functions that the interactive interface relies on and executes the sequence of events (defined in the `loadIA()` and `loadRegions()` functions) that dynamically builds the interface on page load.
+The code also sets many event listeners on site elements.

+### `loadIA()` / `loadRegions()`

 ## #